threefoldtech/0-core/docs/booting/virtualbox.md

 <a id="start-vm"></a>
 ## Start the VM

 When starting the virtual machine you will be asked to select the boot disk.
-Select the ISO boot disk you got from the [G8OS Bootstrap Service](https://bootstrap.gig.tech/) or the one you created yourself:
+Select the ISO boot disk you got from the [Zero-OS Bootstrap Service](https://bootstrap.gig.tech/) or the one you created yourself:

 ![select iso](images/select_iso.png)

 <a id="ping-core0"></a>
-## Ping the G8OS
+## Ping the Zero-OS

 Using the Python client: